TWBug/GoldCardHenge/content/qualification/field-of-economy.en.md

 b.
 Evidence such as proving the applicant’s managerial position in advanced operation, technology or marketing departments at the employing company.
 {{< /accordion >}}
-{{< accordion title="Those with professional technical capabilities related to key industry products, components or service models, have obtained a doctoral degree or above in related fields at a domestic or foreign university, and have either received an international invention/innovation award or have more than four years of work experience in related fields." suffix="3." bottemless="true" >}}
+{{< accordion title="Those with professional technical capabilities related to key industry products, components or service models, have obtained a doctoral degree or above in related fields at a domestic or foreign university, and have either received an international invention/innovation award or have more than four years of work experience in related fields." suffix="3." bottomless="true" >}}

 * One of the following documents to prove applicant’s professional technical capabilities related to key industry products, components or service models: